Why live here?

-Gridley is a small town that loves company!
+Gridley is a distinguished California community!
 The City is small enough to provide a quiet country life-style, and large enough to offer the amenities and conveniences of much larger cities.
-This quaint community with a population of just over 6,100 is located in the heart of the beautiful Sacramento Valley at the foot of the world's smallest mountain range, the Sutter Buttes.
-Conveniently located within a few hours of the Bay Area and the Lake Tahoe/Reno area, one has the advantage of living in a community with clean air, good water and a rural lifestyle, while having quick access to metropolitan areas.
+This quaint community with a population in excess of 7,000 residents is located in the heart of the beautiful Sacramento Valley at the foot of the world's smallest mountain range, the Sutter Buttes.
+Conveniently located within a few hours of the Bay Area and the Lake Tahoe/Reno area, area residents have the advantage of living in a community with clean air, good water and a rural lifestyle, while having quick access to metropolitan areas.

 Upon entering Gridley, one is struck by the quaintness and charm of the City.
 Gridley’s compact footprint complements the rich and fertile agricultural lands that surround the City.
 One need only travel a few minutes in any direction before reaching wide open spaces of beautiful rolling rice fields and lush green orchards.
 The Sutter Buttes are clearly visible from many vantage points within and around the City.
 We are especially proud of our largely intact historic downtown and are taking progressive steps to revitalize and restore our commercial district.

 Gridley continues to chart its own destiny by providing high quality water, wastewater, and electrical services to residents and businesses.
 We have also assured that Gridley can meet the needs of a growing community.
 Gridley offers quality lifestyle, a community with old fashioned friendliness and values, educational, cultural and recreational opportunities.
 All of these make Gridley an exceptional place to raise a family.
 The City has proactively invested in planning for the future growth of the City through our 2030 General Plan Update.
 This document demonstrates the City’s commitment to agricultural preservation, community character, superior public service, recreation and walkability.